How Not to Detect Prompt Injections with an LLM: Experimental Results

 \textbf{Summary of Findings:} We summarize the findings related to our research questions below: \\

-{\textbf{RQ\arabic{enumi}:}} \begin{enumerate} \item DataFlip successfully coerces the detection LLM to extract the secret key at an average rate of $94\%$, with no prior knowledge of the key.
-This validates our analysis in Section~\ref{sec:characterizing-kad} and shows that the secret key is always accessible to the adversary under KAD. \item Contaminated inputs crafted using DataFlip are very effective at subverting the detection LLM and coercing the backend LLM to follow the injected instruction $s_e$ to produce adversarial responses across different target task settings, with success rates up to $88\%$. \item A detector finetuned using DataSentinel does not actually improve robustness.
-Compared to its base model, it only shows marginal improvements (around 1\%) on samples crafted using existing attacks, while degrading by up to $88\%$ on DataFlip crafted samples. \end{enumerate}
+{\textbf{RQ\arabic{enumi}:}} \begin{enumerate} \item DataFlip successfully coerces the detection LLM to extract the secret key at an average rate of $98\%$, with no prior knowledge of the key.
+This validates our analysis in Section~\ref{sec:characterizing-kad} and shows that the secret key is always accessible to the adversary under KAD. \item Contaminated inputs crafted using DataFlip are very effective at subverting the detection LLM and coercing the backend LLM to follow the injected instruction $s_e$ to produce adversarial responses across different target task settings, with success rates up to $93\%$. \item A detector finetuned using DataSentinel does not actually improve robustness.
+Compared to an instruction fine-tuned model, it has nearly identical performance on samples crafted using existing attacks, while underperforming by up to $82\%$ on DataFlip crafted samples. \end{enumerate}